Help plants get back on track

 Nevertheless, in Colorado’s harsh and unpredictable climate, this is what we deal with.
 Here are some things you need to know – and some steps you might take to undo some of the damage.

-Bad news/good news for trees Many ash and honey locust trees suffered in recent freezing temps along the Front Range and their leaves turned brown.
+Bad news/good news for trees Many ash and honey locust trees may suffer in freezing temps along the Front Range and their leaves may turn brown.
 The good news is that Mother Nature has a built-in contingency plan.
 Most of these trees should recover and send out a secondary set of buds and leaves.
 Expect them to appear in about three weeks.

 Pushing out these secondary buds requires a lot of energy within the tree.
 Be prepared to relieve the stress by providing extra TLC with a tree care program that includes adequate water and fertilization.

 Splayed shrubs Heavy snows often leave shrubs splayed open and they may not perk up to their original form on their own.
-You can help the shrub recover by bundling and tying the branches for a couple of months to help it regain its former shape.
+You can help the shrub recover from plant freeze damage by bundling and tying the branches for a couple of months to help it regain its former shape.

 Perennials Early-blooming perennials that have sent up flower stalks are also subject to breakage in heavy snows.
 Sometimes tulips and daffodils perk up after the snow melts, especially if the snow has insulated their blooms from freezing, and other times they are not so lucky.
 We can only live with the results – and if blooms are bent but not broken, think about cutting the stems for an indoor bouquet.